 - Composers may submit multiple works.

-- Compositions submitted must be unpublished and should not have been previously awarded.
+- Compositions submitted must be unpublished (not published by a commercial publishing house) and should not have been previously awarded at MIGF.

 - Previously submitted compositions (with the exception of winning compositions) for the past MIGF competitions may be re-submitted with a different pseudonym.

-Application Fee: $20 for each work.
-Multiple works may be submitted.
+Application Fee: $25 for each work.
+Multiple works may be submitted (each additional work must be accompanied by an additional application fee).

-Application and Fees must be submitted and paid online no later than January 5, 2020 by 11:59 pm EST.
+Application materials and fees must be submitted and paid online no later than November 16, 2020 by 11:59 pm EST.

 All submissions to the competition should include the following:

-1. First, complete online payment through ticket solutions here.
-After completing payment, you will be provided an “order number”.
-Please make a pdf copy of your payment receipt “Print at Home”.
+1. First, complete online payment at the FIU Ticket Office.
+After completing payment, please make a pdf copy of your payment receipt/ticket.
 Application fees are non-refundable.

 2. Download and fill out the application form (PDF).
-Please enter the “order number” obtained through the above process in the appropriate field of the form.
-This will provide proof of payment along with the pdf copy of your payment “Print at Home” receipt.
 The application form is a fillable pdf that may be filled out on the computer or printed and filled out manually.
 Either way, it must be printed and signed before submitting via email in the next step.

 - Score of the submitted work in PDF format.
 All pages of the pdf should be anonymous (without the real name of the composer) and the first page of score (and parts) should be labeled with a pseudonym (nickname), title of the work, and date of composition only.